gkvs/dbyll/_posts/2018-05-31-futures-java.md

 ---

 Future is the class in JDK that gives ability to get result somehow in the future.
-During the interval application can perform another task that how parallelism can give immediate benifit without deep refactoring of the application.
+During the interval application can perform another task that how parallelism can give immediate benefit without deep refactoring of application.

 Here is the example of the GET with futures:
 {% highlight java %}